SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 Subscript Usage
 ---------------

-The exact meaning of “subscript” depends on the context in which it is used.
+The exact meaning of “subscript” depends on the context in which it's used.
 Subscripts are typically used as a shortcut for accessing the member elements in a collection, list, or sequence.
 You are free to implement subscripts in the most appropriate way for